18 Sep Essential Travelling Tips for Thailand

 Romancing a Thai

 If you are in a tourist area and get approached romantically by a massage worker, bar staff, or tour guides, take good care.
 There are some Thais who top up their income by having many holiday romances and deploy tried and tested methods to make money from you.
-Even a few hundred dollars will go a long way especially if the day after you leave, the scam starts all over again.
+Even a few hundred dollars will go a long way especially if the day after you leave, the ‘romance’ starts all over again with someone new.
 If you want to have a holiday romance, just keep your eyes open and your wits about you.

 It might well be that the handsome Thai man has fallen hopelessly in love with you, but it’s best to take it slowly, or just enjoy the experience as fun.
 If you feel that the man or woman is getting possessive my advice would be to back off immediately – just as you would in your own country.